okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ### Per-application customization

-The sign-in widget for embedded authentication is application-aware.
+The Sign-In Widget for embedded authentication is application aware.
 This means that your client-side customizations can understand which application caused the sign-in page to load.
 This is useful when you have multiple applications or brands that you want to support.

 When the page renders, an object called `OktaUtil` exists on the page.
 By calling the `OktaUtil.getRequestContext()` method, scripts on the page can get details about the current request.